two-torial/two-torial/docs/games/sdvx6/setup.md

 #### Cards

-!!! tip ""

-	Covered in the [Connecting to a network](#connecting-to-a-network) section.
+!!! info "Covered in the [Connecting to a network](#connecting-to-a-network) section."

 #### Patches